 Sure, Accounts are important – we want to know about the schools we recruit students from, the companies where they end up working, the foundations who contribute to alumni relations and the partner organizations we work with.
 But we don’t want the Account to dictate how we deal with the Contact.
 Salesforce, however, mandates that all Contacts are associated to an Account.

-What are the traditional Salesforce configuration options for a Higher Ed?
+What are the traditional Salesforce configuration options for a Higher Education Institution?